robzach/capitalism-works-for-me/readme.md

 Aside from some installing a few adhesive wire holders and writing a few more labels, it looks like this is done!

+## 6-21-18 2–5 p.m.

+Completed sealing up the TRUE and FALSE sides, and with Kathy and Dan's help carried them downstairs in CFA to be crated.

+## 6-22-18 11:30 a.m.–4 p.m.

+Packed up the podium crate, which consisted of doing a partial cleanout of the small parts kit as well as the large spare parts bin.
+While packing the crate I found a lot of adhesive-backed tough velcro, and used some of that to mount the podium electronics box into the podium.
+Went to the FMS warehouse and wired a new six-pin connector to ALISM so that its marquee lights will mate with the new connector in the main control box.
+Returned to campus and cleaned up and cleared the workspace (CFA 304).
+Done with all mechanical/physical work!
+I'll need to complete the documentation, including schematics of new circuitry, etc.

 # master list of issues:

 (this list from April, prior to the installation of the sign; repair work after deinstallation does not appear here but is detailed in the work log above)